 Consumers who choose to go with Offset Mortgages tend to stick with them and are less likely to go through with Remortgaging.
 These can be tricky to understand sometimes so when you speak with a Mortgage Advisor make sure to consider all options available before making a choice, as they will go through how an Offset Mortgage may help you in the long run.

-A lot of consumers who obtain a mortgage plan to overpay their mortgages but never get around to doing it.
+A lot of First Time Buyers in Middlesbrough who obtain a mortgage plan to overpay their mortgages but never get around to doing it.
 This is sometimes because they are nervous about paying too much off their mortgage which could have an adverse effect on their future capital requirements.
 Once more, Offsets are a great solution for this type of borrower as you’re able to access the money at anytime but each day the savings remain in your account – it’s working in your favour.